 - emin and emax comprise the lower and upper energies of the figure (the energy appears on the abscissa).

 Optional switches to pldos perform the following functions:

 performs the same function as −lst but for second spin.

--lst2 without arguments means to ust use arguments of -lst, but incrementing each element by 1 (see Note).
+−lst2 without arguments means to use the list from −lst, but incrementing each element by 1 (see Note).

 - writes collated dos to file dosp.dat

 - Optionally creates a postscript file by invoking fplot in a subshell.

 Options: the first character after −fplot (assumed to be ’~’ here) delimits the different switches.

 - ~long : writes fplot data files with 6 decimals, rather than 4.